Graduate Program

 Anthropology Fee Waiver Application Instructions

 ALL Anthropology PhD applicants are eligible to apply for an application fee waiver.
 Applicants who do not qualify for the Graduate Division's application fee waiver through the application portal (including International Students) may apply directly to the Department of Anthropology.
-The department has a limited number of waivers available and will evaluate requests on a case by case basis.
+The department has a limited number of waivers available and will evaluate requests on a rolling basis.
+This site will be updated to indicate when all waivers have been allocated.

 Requirements and Instructions: